 We respond to all new notices of claimed infringement related to any content on your website and/or app.
-We discuss appropriate responses with you, and handle the process for each claim taking the issue to conclusion as required under the DMCA Act.
-Our current hourly rate is 185/hour for these additional DMCA related services.
+We discuss appropriate responses with you, and handle the process for each claim, taking the issue to conclusion as required under the DMCA Act.
+Our current hourly rate is $185.00 USD for these additional DMCA related services.

 All Packages Include:

 - 24 hour communication of DMCA Takedown Notice Requests we receive.
 This includes an unlimited amount of takedown requests received by us; and

 - Comprehensive DMCA Policy template drafted by our law firm; and